NBiva/NBiva/README.md

   <li>Champion in the Database Management Systems category of the UIU CSE Project Showcase.</li>
   <li>Champion in the Database Management Systems (Poster) category of the UIU CSE Project Showcase.</li>
   <li>5th Runner-Up in the Advanced Object-Oriented Programming category of the UIU CSE Project Showcase.</li>
+  <li>Scholarship award for academic excellence in three trimesters.</li>
 </ul>

 <h2 align="left"><u>🔗 Connect with me</u></h2>